ylchen07/mcp-executor/README.md

 # MCP Executor

 An MCP (Model Context Protocol) server that provides secure Python and Bash execution in isolated Docker containers.
-Includes built-in Playwright support for web automation and scraping.
+Built with Go and the Cobra CLI framework, featuring multiple transport modes and built-in Playwright support for web automation.

 ## Overview

-This project implements an MCP server that exposes two powerful tools: `execute-python` and `execute-bash`.
-These tools allow safe execution of Python code and bash scripts in ephemeral Docker containers, making it ideal for data analysis, web scraping, system administration, and automation tasks.
+This project implements a robust MCP server that exposes two powerful tools: `execute-python` and `execute-bash`.
+These tools enable safe execution of Python code and bash scripts in ephemeral Docker containers, making it ideal for data analysis, web scraping, system administration, and automation tasks.

 ## Features